acarrera94/devCamp-Portfolio/README.md

-# Devcamp Portfolio Application
+# Portfolio Application

-> This is a Ruby on Rails 5 application that demonstrates my Portfolio
+> This is a Ruby on Rails 5 application that demonstrates my development portfolio
+> The application is still a work in progress.

 ## Features